Language: EN

 eclipse

-The famous Eclipse programming environment can be configured to set up AVR processors, having all the libraries and commands specific to Wiring, and writing to the device from the IDE itself.
-Also, it makes ALL C++ tools available (objects, constructors, libraries, graphic environments…).
+The famous Eclipse programming environment can be configured to set up AVR processors, providing all the libraries and commands specific to Wiring, and perform writing to the device from the IDE itself.
+In addition, it puts at our disposal ALL the C++ tools (objects, constructors, libraries, graphical environments…).
 However, the configuration process is substantially more complicated.
 In this post, we saw how to configure Eclipse to work with Arduino.

 Atmel Studio 6.0